-Daytime temperatures can fluctuate quite a bit regardless of the season/month and although we have listed average temperatures and descriptions below, mother nature is unpredictable.
+Information on the Grand Canyon weather presented below indicates approximate or expected temperatures to help visitors get prepared for their trips.
+However, daytime temperatures can fluctuate quite a bit regardless of the season/month.
+Although we have listed average temperatures and descriptions below, mother nature is unpredictable.
 Monsoon season weather (mid-July-August) for example, can see 10-20 degree shifts in temperature within a short period of time so having proper clothing and rain gear is very important.
 Temperatures are cooler in the east in (Lees Ferry – river mile 0) and warm as you travel west (Lake Mead – river mile 280).
 Those who are hiking the bright angel trail, keep in mind that the temperature at the top of the south rim is usually about 20 degrees cooler than at the bottom.

 Temperatures during the day between 70-85 degrees and temperatures at night can be in the 50’s.
 Ideal daytime temperatures for extended hikes however can be chilly early morning especially if rafting through a rapid first thing.
 Long-sleeve/underwear, proper rain gear, fleece and warm socks is a must for trips in April.

 Daytime temperatures can vary between 80-95 degrees, and very comfortable sleeping temperatures between mid 50’s to mid 60’s.
 Again, a rapid first thing in the morning before the sun rises past the canyon walls, or cloudy periods after a rapid can make things rather chilly.
 Long-sleeve/underwear, proper rain gear, fleece and warm socks is recommended.